VermeilChan/MetalSlug6Font/.github/ISSUE_TEMPLATE/bug_report.md

 2. What color did you choose? '...'
 3. What did you generate? '...'

-**Version Information**
-If relevant, specify the version of the software you are using.

 **Additional Context**
 Add any other context about the problem here.